amnahkhatun/frontend-prep-cheatsheet/README.md

 - Elements such as header, nav, section, article, aside, and footer act more or less like div elements.
 They group other elements together into page sections.

-- A block-level element is drawn as a block that stretches to fill the full width available to it i.e, the width of its container and will always start on a new line.
-  Elements that are block-level by default: div, img, section, form, nav.

-- Inline elements are drawn where they are defined and only take up space that is absolutely needed.
-The easiest way to understand how they work is to look at how text flows on a page.
-  Examples of elements that are inline by default: span, b, strong, a, input.

 - Marquee is used for the scrolling text on a web page.
 It scrolls the image or text up, down, left or right automatically.
 You should put the text which you want to scroll within the <marquee>……</marquee> tag.

 - An iframe is used to display a web page within a web page.